Look for these critters in Yellowstone

 Before booking, let me know where you will be staying, what kind of camera gear you own and your familiarity with same.
 Make certain that you have plenty of lunch, snacks and drinks for the day – the Gardiner Market provides prepared sandwiches and other goodies.
 We will either sit and have a leisurely lunch or eat on the go, whichever you prefer.
 Let me know your goals for our tour.

-Included in each tour will be a full day in the park, with as much photo instruction as you desire, transportation to and from your local lodging in Gardiner or a pre-arranged location, and insight about the wildlife in Yellowstone.
+Included in each photo workshop will be a full day in the park, 8 to 12 hours, with as much photo instruction as you desire (workshops only), transportation to and from your local lodging in Gardiner or a pre-arranged location, and insight about the wildlife in Yellowstone.
 You will need to bring bear spray, binoculars, camera equipment, including a tripod, and scope if you have one.
 I can provide bear spray and instruction on how to use if necessary.
 Note, photography tours do not include instruction – however, we do the best to get you in the right spot to take your images.

 We can not guarantee that you will see any particular animals, or that you will be able to get closeup shots if the situation is unsafe or unlawful.
 For wildlife photography we recommend a minimum of a 400mm lens – 500 or 600 is preferable and a tripod.
 Bean bags for shooting from the vehicle, are recommended.
 Bring plenty of memory cards and fully charged batteries.
-If available, you can rent a Nikon D610 with a Sigma 150-600 lens for the day, at an added cost.
+If available, you can rent a Nikon D800 with a Sigma 150-600 lens for the day, at an added cost.
 Tripod may or may not be available.
 I will have a scope that we can use for viewing distant wildlife.
 The amount of time you want to spend watching animal behavior will be entirely up to you – but the focus will be on photography.

 Booking and refund policy: